xiaoyao3302/xiaoyao3302.github.io/index.md

 ## About Me

 I am currently a first-year Ph.D. candidate at the University of Sydney, supervised by [Prof. Luping Zhou](https://sites.google.com/view/lupingzhou/home).
-I work closely with [Prof. Dong Xu](https://www.cs.hku.hk/people/academic-staff/dongxu) fron the University of Hong Kong and [Prof. Wen Li](https://wenli-vision.github.io/) from the University of Electronic Science and Technology of China.
+I work closely with [Prof. Dong Xu](https://www.cs.hku.hk/people/academic-staff/dongxu) from the University of Hong Kong and [Prof. Wen Li](https://wenli-vision.github.io/) from the University of Electronic Science and Technology of China.
 I also work closely with [Dr. Zhen Zhao](http://zhaozhen.me/) from Shanghai AI Laboratory and [Dr. Yiming Wu](https://sites.google.com/site/yimingwu0/home) from the University of Hong Kong.

 ## Research Interests